 Alongside the other requirements that any clinic would need to accommodate, there are some more specific requirements that a portable wheelchair clinic would need to adhere to.
 By accommodating these specific requirements into the design of your clinic, you can ensure that visitors get the best experience possible, without being crammed into an unsuitable space.

 - Portable – The benefit of having a portable clinic is that it can be used as a temporary fix or moved to different locations around the same or different sites.
-Shipping containers, although heavy, have been designed to be picked up and moved around between different modes of transport, for example.
+Although heavy, they have been designed to be picked up and moved around between different modes of transport, for example.
 This means that they are sturdy and robust enough to feel like a quality and safe building, whilst being able to be easily picked up and moved.